marcmoonen/marcmoonen.github.io/index.md

 I am committed to demonstrating professionalism and integrity, upholding the highest standards of our profession, and fostering trust and accountability to benefit our members and the wider community.

-@def id = "How about Open Access?"
+@def id = "PS: How about Open Access?"
 \

 # PS: How about Open Access?